CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab02-gettingstarted.md

 ## Explanation of Components

-1. **Azure AI Foundry Resource**: A cloud-based resource created in the Azure portal that connects to Azure AI services and hosts deployed models such as gpt-4.1, providing the foundation for AI project development.
+1. **Azure AI Foundry Project**: The main workspace where you organize your AI solutions.
+It acts as a hub for managing deployed models, configuring project settings, and controlling access to resources.

-2. **Azure AI Foundry Project**: A workspace within the Foundry resource where you deploy and manage models, configure project-level settings, and access endpoints and authorization keys for integrating AI capabilities into applications.
+2. **Models and Endpoints**: Deployed AI models, like gpt-4.1, are accessible via endpoints and secured with authorization keys.
+These endpoints allow client applications to interact with the models programmatically.

-3. **Chat Playground Interface**: A built-in tool in Azure AI Foundry that allows you to test deployed models, provide custom system instructions, send queries, and analyze responses before integrating the model into real-world applications.
+3. **Chat Playground**: An interactive interface within the Foundry project that lets you experiment with your models.
+You can provide instructions, run queries, and observe model responses, which helps in testing and refining AI behavior before integration.

 # Getting Started with lab